avo-hq/docs.avohq.io/docs/2.0/field-options.md

 end
 ```

-This example snippet will make the `:is_writer` field to generate emojis instead of 1/0 values.
+This example snippet will make the `:is_writer` field generate emojis instead of 1/0 values.

 <img :src="('/assets/img/fields-reference/fields-formatter.jpg')" alt="Fields formatter" class="border mb-4" />

 ## Sortable fields

 One of the most common operations with database records is sorting the records by one of your fields.
-For that Avo makes it easy using the `sortable` option.
+For that, Avo makes it easy using the `sortable` option.

-Just add it to any field to make that column sortable in the **Index** view.
+Add it to any field to make that column sortable in the **Index** view.

 ```ruby
 field :name, as: :text, sortable: true